1980x/ABAW2022DMACS/README.md

 # ABAW2022DMACS

-Semi-supervised Multi-task Facial Affect Recongition
+\textbd{Title}: Semi-supervised Multi-task Facial Affect Recongition

-Automatic affect recognition has applications in many areas such as education, gaming, software development, automotives, medical care, etc. but it is non trivial task to achieve appreciable perfor- mance on in-the-wild data sets.
+Abstract: Automatic affect recognition has applications in many areas such as education, gaming, software development, automotives, medical care, etc. but it is non trivial task to achieve appreciable perfor- mance on in-the-wild data sets.
 In-the-wild data sets though represent real-world scenarios better than synthetic data sets, the former ones suffer from the problem of incomplete labels.
 Inspired by